 Please have these documents to hand, ideally in pdf format, before you start your application.

-To start your application please click on the following link:
+To start your application please download a copy of the form using the following link:

 Our assessment time can vary depending on the complexity and number of applications received.
-Please note as of 29th November 2022, due to a recent surge in applications, it is currently taking up to four weeks for us to complete assessment of applications after receipt of all supporting documentation.
+It is currently taking up to three working weeks for us to complete assessment of applications after receipt of all supporting documentation.

 Even if you believe that your situation isn't as serious as some of your peers, if you're struggling with financial hardship we can support you.
 There is no shame in asking for help.

-If you have questions or problems with the application process, please contact us via email at: firstname.lastname@example.org.
+If you have questions or problems with the application process, please contact us via our online enquiry form.